 There are five opcodes in this group.
 None of these opcodes affect the accumulator, the X register, the Y register, or the processor status register.
-They have two instabilities which have to be 'disarmed' by careful programming.
+They have two 'instabilities' which have to be 'disarmed' by careful programming.

-- If the target address crosses a page boundary because of indexing, the instruction may not store at the intended address, instead the high byte of the target address turns into the value stored. (some sources say 'or at a different address altogether').
-For this reason you should generally keep your index in a range that page boundaries are not crossed.
-This anomaly seems to exist on some chips only. - Sometimes the actual value is stored in memory and the AND with <addrhi+1> part drops off (ex.
+- If the target address crosses a page boundary because of indexing, the instruction may not store at the intended address.
+Instead the high byte of the target address will get incremented as expected, and then ANDed with the value stored.
+For this reason you should generally keep your index in a range that page boundaries are not crossed. - Sometimes the actual value is stored in memory and the AND with <addrhi+1> part drops off (ex.
 SHY becomes true STY).
-This happens when the RDY line is used to stop the CPU (pulled low), i.e. either a 'bad line' or sprite DMA starts, in the second half of the cycle following the opcode fetch.
+This happens when the RDY line is used to stop the CPU (pulled low), i.e. either a 'bad line' or sprite DMA starts in the second last cycle of the instruction.
 'For example, it never seems to occur if either the screen is blanked or C128 2MHz mode is enabled.'
 For this reason you will have to choose a suitable target address based on what kind of values you want to store.
 'For \$fe00 there's no problem, since anding with \$ff is the same as not anding.
 And if your values don't mind whether they are anded, e.g. if they are all \$00-\$7f for shy \$7e00,x, there is also no difference whether the and works or not.'
+If you make sure no DMA starts when any of these opcodes executes, the value written is always ANDed with the highbyte of the target address, plus one.